digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 Events
 ======

+An event contract is used to indicate that a certain action has occurred, which might trigger the lifecycling of certain instruments.
+In the context of the dividend example above, this is the Issuer declaring a "Cash Dividend" to be paid on a specific stock.

-The :ref:`Event <type-daml-finance-interface-lifecycle-event-event-2931>` interface describes basic
+Events implement the :ref:`Event <type-daml-finance-interface-lifecycle-event-event-2931>` interface,
-properties of a lifecycle event:
+which describes basic properties of a lifecycle event:

 - The event providers
 - The event identifier and description
 - The event timestamp

-In the context of the dividend example above, this could be an Issuer that declares a "Cash Dividend" effective as of now.
-The :doc:`Lifecycling tutorial <lifecycling>` describes how these components are used in practice.

-Different implementations exist to cover typical event types:
+Different implementations exist to cover typical corporate actions:

 - The :ref:`Distribution <type-daml-finance-lifecycle-event-distribution-event-46459>` event can be
   used to distribute assets to holders of an instrument.
 This covers cash-, share-, and mixed